 - Rest the turkey after roasting and make the gravy.

-- Cook the Turnip Gratin and Cornbread Dressing.
+- Cook the Turnip Gratin and Cornbread Dressing while the turkey rests.

 - Reheat the Make-Ahead Green Bean Bundles while the turkey and other dishes rest and cool.